 Kids love drawing at an early age.
 From doodling with crayons to later learning and utilizing other utensils, we’re innately drawn to art and want to create it.

-Unfortunately, as in the case with young children, adults are not all equal in the artistic ability department.
-That is one of the reasons why our master designer Izabela, started creating this Hand drawn presentation graphics.
+Unfortunately, as in the case of young children, adults are not all equal in the artistic ability department.
+That is one of the reasons why our master designer Izabela, started creating these Hand drawn presentation graphics.

-We want to help people who don’t have time and skills to draw their own graphics.
-To allow everybody create presentations with this visually engaging hand written style.
-Our own presentation experience proved us that various sketched out graphics catch the eye.
-Beyond the unconscious pull of artistic elements, there are other motives for using hand drawn, creative styles when building presentations.
-Adding scribbled or hand drawn diagrams can make your documents look more interesting, and seem more personalised (you can also check out this TED talk by sketchnoter Sunni Brown about learning the visual language and doodling as an incredibly powerful tool).
+We want to help people who don’t have the time and skills to draw their own graphics.
+To allow everybody to create presentations with this visually engaging handwritten style.
+Our own presentation experience proved to us that various sketched-out graphics catch the eye.
+Beyond the unconscious pull of artistic elements, there are other motives for using hand-drawn, creative styles when building presentations.
+Adding scribbled or hand-drawn diagrams can make your documents look more interesting, and seem more personalized.
+You can also check out this TED talk by sketcher Sunni Brown about learning the visual language and doodling as a powerful tool.

-The goal in creating these handcrafted graphics was to allow presenters to give their projects personality and to tap into their creative side.
+The goal of creating these handcrafted graphics was to allow presenters to give their projects personality and tap into their creative side.
 We wanted to form a toolbox based on our expertise and feedback from our community to build something you could use for any presentation.

-Whether your presentations need charts, graphs, or filled tables – using a simple hand drawn mark can accentuate the detail you are focused on.
+Whether your presentations need charts, graphs, or filled tables – by using a simple hand-drawn mark you can emphasize the details and ideas.
 That is why our sets include a variety of items such as arrows, lines, circles, charts, graphs, word balloons, and even people who can help illustrate whatever concepts you need.

 How You Can Make the Most Impact with Presentation